Justin Hartley Gets Surprising Advice From His ‘This Is Us’ Mom As He Takes Over Ellen DeGeneres’ Talk Show

 “I know you’re going to be absolutely fantastic, bro.
 Can’t wait to see the show.
 Go ahead and murder it for me,” the Emmy-winning NBC star said.

-Susan Kelechi Watson (Randall’s wife Beth on the show) added that Hartley is very much like Ellen.
+Susan Kelechi Watson, who plays Randall’s wife, Beth, on the show, added that Hartley is very much like Ellen.

 “You are both full of goodness, and you are full of kindness,” the actress told her fictional brother-in-law.

-And Mandy Moore (aka mom Rebecca Pearson on This Is Us) told her TV son she had no doubt he would do “great.”
-But just in case, she added this motherly disclaimer:
+And Mandy Moore, aka mom Rebecca Pearson on This Is Us, told her TV son she had no doubt he would do “great.”
+But just in case, she offered a motherly disclaimer.

 “If you find yourself losing the crowd or getting nervous, you can always dance … or take your shirt off.
 I think that would win them over.”